Development Projects

 Heaven’s Door, a collection of award-winning American whiskeys co-created by Bob Dylan, is opening a brand experience in the former Refuge of Kentucky Church (600 E. Market St.) and neighboring Zephyr Gallery called The Last Refuge.

-The project will open in two phases and include a bar, restaurant, music venue, and art gallery.
-Phase one includes the $2 million transformation of the over 150-year-old church, which will house everything except for the art experience, and is expected to open this September.
+The project will open in two phases, including a bar, restaurant, music venue, and art gallery.
+Phase one consists of the $2 million transformation of the over 150-year-old church, which will house everything except for the art experience and is expected to open in 2024.

 Phase two includes opening the accompanying art experience in the Zephyr building 18-24 months later, which the company bought for $1.23 million.
 It will showcase some of Dylan’s artwork, multimedia displays + curated work by other Kentucky artists.